 Craig is a gentle and fastidious man whose challenging life history one could not possibly envision when sitting down to talk with him.
-His reality is one “in and out of mental institutions” in Los Angeles and San Diego until the age of 18.
+His reality is one of acting out against his parents' discipline until the age of 18.
 Not able to keep a job for very long and struggling with life throughout the ensuing years, he was ultimately diagnosed with anxiety, depression and bi-polar disorder.
 When he was approved for disability benefits at just 40 years old, “I admitted it then,” he recalls.

 He and his girlfriend were living with family in a large Orlando home, sharing the rent and responsibilities.
 The arrangement began to sour as he felt increasingly disrespected by the others.
 His response was to pack, put most of his belongings in storage and move into the Salvation Army, where he stayed for two years.
 Relocating to the woods, he partied and drank until he developed chronic pancreatitis, resulting in recurring hospital visits.
 Deciding he had to get out of the woods for his health, he returned to the Salvation Army and saved money for an apartment, but went back to the woods when a rental agreement fell through.
 The one good happening was that “I just stopped [drinking] cold turkey.”

 His next stop was Coalition for the Homeless, where his merry-go-round of places began to slow down.
 “I used that time to recoup.
 I started healing,” he said of his nine months there.
 His case manager “got me involved in saving some money.
 It gave me stability.”

 Craig’s Coalition case manager, Malik, also told him about Pathlight HOME’s Maxwell Garden Apartments and our Permanent Supportive Housing Programs.